meresteinberg/viz_and_eda/README.md

 # Vizualization and EDA
-some code from this topic is P8105.
+Some code from this topic is P8105.